cassiocardoso/cassio.rocks/source/about/index.md

 At home I have a Macbook Pro late 2011 with no changes (i5, 4GB RAM, 500GB HD).
 Recently I upgraded the OS to the last version: "El Capitan" and it's running smoothly, which impressed me.

-For terminal I really like [Iterm 2](https://www.iterm2.com/) running [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
-I tried HyperTerm for a while but it seems a bit buggy for now, I intend to give it another try in the future.
+For terminal I really like [Hyper](https://www.hyper.is/) running [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+I used Iterm2 for a long time on my Macbook and it was very good but recently I switched to Hyper and it's working fine.

 My text editor of choice is [Atom](https://atom.io/), by far nowadays.
 After years using Sublime Text 2, I changed to Atom during 2014 and never looked back.
 I use several plugins, but one of the best is [sync-settings](https://github.com/atom-community/sync-settings) which auto-save my settings in a Gist so it makes very easy to configure Atom in a new computer.
+On some projects I've been using [JetBrains' PhpStorm](https://www.jetbrains.com/phpstorm), it's very good and full of nice features.

 [Spotify](https://www.spotify.com/) is also a must.

-At work I run Ubuntu 15.10.
+At work I run Ubuntu 16.04.
 And that's the only difference because I try to use the same softwares.

 ## Hobbies